 The glucoamylase preparation is used as a processing aid during the manufacture of starch-based products.
-Glucoamylases convert starch by removing D-glucose units in a stepwise manner from the non-reducing end of the substrate molecule to produce glucose for further processing to a wide range of products, such as syrup and distilled alcohol.
+Glucoamylases convert starch by removing D-glucose units in a stepwise manner from the non-reducing end of the substrate molecule to produce glucose for further processing to a wide range of products, such as bread and beer.

-F.2 The levels of residues of the processing aid or its metabolites for each food or food group distilled alcohol production starch processing for glucose syrups production and other starch hydrolysates
+F.2 The levels of residues of the processing aid or its metabolites for each food or food group

-The glucoamylase enzyme preparation is used in, but not limited to, the following food manufacturing processes:
+The glucoamylase enzyme preparation is used in the following food manufacturing processes: